 For most of our melted pony bead suncatchers we’ve used embroidery thread.
 I suggest tying off the last pony bead just so they don’t slip off in the next step.
 We also tried wire for one but because it was fairly rigid and did not lay flat in the pan, the melting beads started to drip off of the wire.
 A more malleable wire such as floral wire might work better.

-Option: Add in glass stones.
+Optional Idea: Add in glass stones or glass beads.
 Make sure the glass stones are surrounded by the plastic pony beads.
 You want the melted beads to surround them and hold them in place.

-Once the suncatcher has cooled completely (this only takes a few minutes) it will peel easily out of the pan.
+Once the melted bead art has cooled completely (this only takes a few minutes) it will peel easily out of the pan.

 If needed drill a small hole through the top.
-String with ribbon and hang your new suncatcher indoors on a window or outside on your porch or deck.
+String with ribbon and hang your new suncatcher art indoors in a window or outside on your porch or deck.